AM311/Cybersecurity_Report/home.md

 	Doing so, all the account of the organization will be able to see (and execute) that file.

  7. **Run the reverse shell server:**
-	For allowing us to take control of a machine, we obviously need to start the reverse shell server on our Kali Linux machine.
+	For allowing us to take control of a machine, we need to start the reverse shell server on our Kali machine.
-	For doing so, we launch the following command:
+	For doing so, we execute the following command:

 	`msfconsole -r ./Desktop/meterpreter.rc`